 Do you have slabs for sale online?
 How do I view your slab inventory?

 You can browse our current online inventory here.
 Inventory is being added online routinely and you can view our selection in-store.
 Our slabs are available for in-store pickup only.
 Please contact us to arrange shipping or delivery.
 We have a wider selection of air drying slabs if there is not material currently kiln-dried and ready for processing.

 You may also inquire with your desired dimensions and wood species through email or in-person at our shop.

 Do you offer wholesale and resale?

 We do offer wholesale wood or bulk order pricing.
-Contact Brett at firstname.lastname@example.org for more information.
+Contact us at email@example.com for more information.

 For resellers, please present your resellers permit to one of our associates when checking out.
 Volume pricing is available.